kubernetes-sigs/gateway-api/geps/gep-2644/index.md

 ## TLDR

 Gateway API needs a first-class Route type for TCP because a meaningful class of Kubernetes workloads cannot be represented by the standard Gateway API routing model without it.
-HTTPRoute only addresses a single class of TCP-based traffic (HTTP/1.1 and HTTP/2 over TCP), leaving the broader universe of TCP workloads without a portable routing API.
-Without TCPRoute, these TCP based workloads must either fall back to Service-based exposure or rely on implementation-specific APIs, which prevents Gateway API from serving as a common and portable configuration model for them.
+HTTPRoute only addresses a single class of TCP-based traffic (HTTP/1.1 and HTTP/2 over TCP), and TLSRoute handles routing via SNI, leaving the broader universe of TCP workloads that don't work in either of those cases without a portable routing API. which prevents Gateway API from serving as a common and portable configuration model for them.
 TCPRoute standardizes the minimal interoperable API surface for exposing TCP workloads through Gateway API.